g-weiher/wbs-w6p5-react_pinterest-clone/README.md

 ### Demo

 For DEMO, go to: [Pinter-REST](https://pinterrest-clone.herokuapp.com/)

+The website is started on demand, so the first response might take a few seconds.
+Most of the pictures in the app are random images provided by [Lorem Picsum](https://picsum.photos/).
+That's why they will change on reload and don't fit their descriptions.

 # Requirements and Installation